2023/2024 Housing Residential Agreement

 Abandonment

 If College Housing concludes that a resident space has been abandoned and the resident has no intent to return to the space, it reserves the right to terminate the resident’s contract and regain rights to the contracted space.
-With regard to leftover personal property, College Housing will attempt to make contact with the resident to return the property.
-If the resident fails to reclaim the property, College Housing reserves the right to discard the property after thirty (30) calendar days of the contract termination.
+College Housing will attempt to make contact with the resident to return any abandoned property.
+If the resident fails to reclaim the property, College Housing reserves the right to discard the property after thirty calendar days of the contract termination.

 Assignment changes